SoulEst/SoulEst.github.io/_posts/2013-10-08-copy-select-files-with-rsync.md

 ---
 layout:         post
 title:          Copy select files with rsync
+description:    "Sorting files after disaster recovery"
 categories:     gadgetic philosophic
 tags:           arch linux archlinux rsync bash zsh shell backup
+comments:       true
 ---

 A few months ago, the BTRFS filesystem that I using on my external hard drive became corrupted.
 I put in much work trying to recover the filesystem using the tools made for it, but to no avail.
 I finally opted to recover what